-Some may find the infographic uncomfortably touching on race issue this Mother’s Day—a happy day for all mothers—but this story presents an opportunity to address an age-old social inequity that extends to this day.
+Some may find the infographic uncomfortably touching on race issue this Mother’s Day—a happy day of celebration for all moms—but this story presents an opportunity to address an age-old social evolution and journey towards equity that still takes place today.
 While the figures presented here are not absolute, they do illustrate a persistent trend, suggesting more than concluding that black American mothers face more problems and that their unique situation deserves the attention of our country’s policymakers and stakeholders.

 The good news is, a recent study by Pew Research shows that American mothers with infant children today are more educated, highlighted by the fact that 6 out of 10 have at least gone to college, the report says.
-While the study doesn’t specify racial groups, Black American mothers are hoped to benefit from this trend.
+While the report doesn’t communicate key factors about racial groups, Black American mothers are hoped to benefit from this trend.
 The study also points out that blacks and Hispanics are experiencing a decline in fertility rate, which can be a positive direction to a more sustainable family size.

 Check the infographic out and tell us if these are too great to overcome even for the resourceful Black Mom:

 OTHER ARTICLES RELATED TO AFRICAN AMERICANS YOU MIGHT FIND INTERESTING: